databricks/spark-avro/README.md

 2. `union(float, double)` will be mapped to `DoubleType`.
 3. `union(something, null)`, where `something` is any supported Avro type.
 This will be mapped to the same Spark SQL type as that of `something`, with `nullable` set to `true`.

 All other `union` types are considered complex.
 They will be mapped to `StructType` where field names are `member0`, `member1`, etc., in accordance with members of the `union`.
-This is consistent with the behavior when reading Parquet files.
+This is consistent with the behavior when converting between Avro and Parquet.

 At the moment, it ignores docs, aliases and other properties present in the Avro file.